barunkumar04/barunkumar04/README.md

     <img src="https://www.neudesic.com/wp-content/uploads/Microsoft_Azure.png" alt="Azure" title="Azure" width="7%" />

 ## 👨‍💼More about me
 - Born and raised in Bihar.
-Moved to Kerala for Post Graduation, worked there for another 4.5 years.
-Currently based in Bengaluru, India.
+Moved to Kerala for Post Graduation, worked there for ~4 years.
+And, currently based out of Bengaluru, India.
 - One key attribute in me is - Perseverance.
-- I consistently work towards making better version of myself, personally and professionally.
-    - For professional growth, Currenlty I am learning Frontend technologies (in aspiration of being a full stack developer) and brushing up my problem solving skill by practicing datastructures and algorithms problems.
-    - For personal growth, I am inclulating habit of reading books, learning about personal finance etc.
 - My peer and collegues says, I am organized, resposible, technical, resourceful, empathtic and polite.
-- I am a shy person but humorous as well 😇
-- I am nature lover and like to explore natural places.
-Self drove to explored placed like Ooty, Goa, Mysuru, Kotilingeshwara, Balamuri falls, Muthathi falls, Mekedatu falls, Bannerghatta Biological Park and few more places.
+- I am nature lover.
+I love driving and exploring places with friends and family.
+- I enjoy spending my free time with my kid (4 yo), exploring places, playing sports like badminton and TT.

 ## ✨ Fun fact
 - The photographer inside me awakens, when I buy a new smart phone :)